python-telegram-bot/python-telegram-bot/docs/source/examples.rst

 :class:`telegram.ext.ConversationHandler`
 for that exact purpose.
 This example uses it to retrieve user-information in a conversation-like style.
-To get a better understanding, take a look at the :ref:`state diagrem <conversationbot-diagram>`.
+To get a better understanding, take a look at the :ref:`state diagram <conversationbot-diagram>`.

 :any:`examples.conversationbot2`
 --------------------------------